 This time I work full-time, have a 40-minute commute, and things I actually want to do with my evenings.
 And a moderate flare-up on top of that?
 Let's just say several things have gone unchecked week after week.

-So this week I decided to cut myself some slack, and made it a bi-weekly list instead!
+So this week I decided to cut myself some slack, and made it a bi-monthly list instead!

 Photo by The Creative Exchange